In addition to improving general fitness, being more physically active can help you to prepare for your surgery or treatment by:

 Exercise has been proven to improve mental health.
 It can reduce anxiety and improve our mood.

-It is not always easy to start exercising when you feel down, or are feeling unwell, but if you start gently, you should notice an immediate benefit to your mental health.
+We know it is not always easy to start exercising when you feel down, or are feeling unwell, but if you start gently, you should notice an immediate benefit to your mental health.
+Start by trying an outdoors walk to boost your mood.

 Exercise and cancer – the benefits video